CQRS pattern - AWS Prescriptive Guidance

 CQRS pattern

 In the following illustration, a NoSQL data store, such as DynamoDB, is used to optimize the write throughput and provide flexible query capabilities.
 This achieves high write scalability on workloads that have well-defined access patterns when you add data.
-A relational database, such as Aurora, provides complex query functionality.
+A relational database, such as Amazon Aurora, provides complex query functionality.
 A DynamoDB stream sends data to a Lambda function that updates the Aurora table.

-You should consider using this pattern if:
+You should consider using the CQRS pattern if:

 • You implemented the database-per-service pattern and want to join data from multiple microservices.